chaosiq/demos/openfaas/experiments/terminate-function/README.md

 The sheer number of 50x and connection failures confirm our hunch, one pod isn't enough and will impact users when down.
 Quite obvious but we have data now :)

+We can also see the gateway logs showing us the error to connect to the backend function.

+The prometheus query to fetch the number of responses per status code needs probably some tuning as it doesn't show the increase.
+Likely the wrong range.
+This demonstrates that the making for an experiment is a game of patience and careful observation.